 Learn to Spot Auto Engine Trouble And Fix It Before Costs Add Up

-Identify common symptoms of engine problems before it's too late to fix.
+Identify common symptoms of engine problems before it's too late to fix them.

 If your car turns over just fine but shakes while it’s running, there could be a few things wrong with it. cheapest to fix is bad spark plugs.
 Eventually, spark plugs will wear out.